 Peloton IPO: What Every Investor Should Know

 Peloton Interactive could be next up in the 2019 IPO queue.
-After filing its S1 paperwork on August 27, many expect the company to go public in the coming weeks.
+After filing its S1 paperwork in August, many expect the company to go public in the coming weeks.
 With a Peloton IPO on the horizon, let’s check in on the innovative fitness startup.

 What is Peloton?